vi-bulchandani/smart-lab/Flutter application/src/face_recognition_app/README.md

 # face_recognition_app

-A Flutter application to set up the facial recognition, see the environment sensing data update temperature preferences and see the person count and entry logs.
+A Flutter application to set up the facial recognition, see the environment sensing data, update temperature preferences and see the person count and entry logs.

 ## Source files

 - ```main.dart```: main file of the program
 - `firebase_options.dart`: system generated file
 - `screens/home_page.dart`: contains the home page of the application after signing in.
 It has 3 tabs: 1.
 For updating face photo, 2.
-FOr displaying the environment sensor data and update temperature preferences and 3. displaying the people count and the entry and the exit logs.
+For displaying the environment sensor data and update temperature preferences and 3. displaying the people count and the entry and the exit logs.
 - `screens/register_page.dart`: page for entering personal details after registration.
 - `screens/welcome_page.dart`: welcome page of the applicatiaon containing the Google OAuth button
 - `services/entry_logs.dart`: functions for retrieving the entry logs from firestore